Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 #### Fixed Output

-**cl-synthesizer-modules-fixed-output:fixed-output** name environment &key value (output-socket :out)
+**cl-synthesizer-modules-fixed-output:make-module** name environment &key value (output-socket :out)

 Creates a module with a fixed output value.
 The function has the following arguments: